-Artifactory allows you to define a virtual repository which is a collection of local, remote and other virtual repositories under a single logical URL.
+To simplify access to different repositories, Artifactory allows you to define a virtual repository which is a collection of local, remote and other virtual repositories accessed through a single logical URL.

-A virtual repository hides the underlying repositories and lets users work with a single, well-known URL, while allowing you to change the participating repositories and their rules without requiring any client-side changes.
+A virtual repository hides the access details of the underlying repositories letting users work with a single, well-known URL.
+The underlying participating repositories and their access rules may be changed without requiring any client-side changes.

 The main features supported by a virtual repository are:

 In the Admin tab go to Configuration | Repositories.
 In the Virtual Repositories section click the "New" button to display the New Virtual Repository dialog.

 The Resolved Repositories section displays the effective list of actual repositories included in this virtual repository.
 If any of the available repositories you have selected are themselves virtual repositories, then the Resolved Repositories section will display the local and remote repositories included within them.
 The Resolved Repository list is automatically updated in case any of the nested virtual repositories change.

 Nesting is a unique feature in Artifactory and facilitates more flexibility in using virtual repositories.

 The ability to define and Includes Pattern and an Excludes Pattern for virtual repositories (especially when nesting is used) provides a powerful tool you can use to manage artifact requests in your organization.

 For example, your organization may have its own artifacts which are hosted both internally in a local repository, but also in a remote repository.
 For optimal performance, you would want these artifacts to be accessed from the local repository rather than from the remote one.
 To enforce this policy, you can define a virtual repository called "remote-repos" which includes the full set of remote repositories accessed by your organization, and then specify an Excludes Pattern with your organization's groupID. in this way, any attempt to access your internal artifact from a remote repository would be rejected.